PetrNikolas/awesome-libraries-resources/README.md

 # Awesome Libraries and Resources
-Awesome js/css and other libraries and resources for web development.
+Awesome libraries, articles and resources for web development.

-## JS and CSS Libraries and Resources
+## JS and CSS

 * A functional and reactive JavaScript framework for predictable code: https://cycle.js.org/
 * A collection of repeatable SVG background patterns for you to use on your web projects: http://www.heropatterns.com/